cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ```

-where you can see the contributions from various backgground processes, namely Z+jets, $t\bar{t}$ and the single top, as well as signal processes corresponding to the STXS scheme discussed above.
+where you can see the contributions from various background processes, namely Z+jets, $t\bar{t}$ and the single top, as well as signal processes corresponding to the STXS scheme discussed above.

 One of the most important stages in the analysis design, is to make sure that the reco-level categories are pure with the corresponding gen-level processes.